jennpeare/Rutgers-Dashboard/README.md

 ###Key Software
 - Arduino (previous attempt)
 - Raspberry Pi
+- Display screen (Lilliput)
 - Web server
-- Various APIs (wunderground, nextbus)
+- Various APIs (wunderground, nextbus, etc.)

 ###Final Design
 Our initial idea was to display useful information on a scrolling LED screen powered by an Arduino.
 This was later changed to the Raspberry Pi and display monitor, since it would provide more space and capability to display more useful information.
-The information is a web application written mostly in Python and styled using the Foundation framework.
+The information is a web application written in Python, styled with the Foundation framework, and served through Flask.

+To run the script, type `python app.py`.
+This will spin up a localhost server at `http://0.0.0.0:8080`, where the dashboard will be displayed.
+If this script is run on the hackerspace server, the app can be reached at `http://hs-rack2.cs.rutgers.edu:8080`.
+Anyone connected to the Rutgers network can reach this page.

 ## Results
 ![Arduino LED screen](https://raw.githubusercontent.com/jennpeare/hackerspace_proj/master/static/img/arduino.jpg "Arduino LED screen")